boazbk/tcs/lec_26_quantum_computing.md

 _Musical notes_ yield one type of periodic function.
 When you pull on a string on a musical instrument, it vibrates in a repeating pattern.
-Hence, if we plot the speed of the string (and so how much pressure it exerts on the air around it) as a function of time, it will some  periodic function.
+Hence, if we plot the speed of the string (and so also the speed of the air around it) as a function of time, it will some  periodic function.
 The length of the period is known as the _wave length_ of the note.
 The _frequency_ is the number of times the function repeats itself within a unit of time.
 For example, the "Middle C" note has a frequency of $261.63$ Hertz, which means its period is $1/(261.63)$ seconds.

-If we play a _chord_ by playing several notes at once, we get a more complex periodic function obtained by combining the functions of the three notes.
+If we play a _chord_ by playing several notes at once, we get a more complex periodic function obtained by combining the functions of the individual  notes (see [timefreqfig](){.ref}).
-The human ear contain many small hairs, each of which is sensitive to a narrow band of frequencies.
+The human ear contains many small hairs, each of which is sensitive to a narrow band of frequencies.
-Hence when we hear the sound corresponding to a chord, our ears actually separate it out to the components corresponding to each frequency (see [timefreqfig](){.ref}).
+Hence when we hear the sound corresponding to a chord, the hairs in our ears actually separate it out to the components corresponding to each frequency.

 ![Left: The air-pressure when playing a "C Major" chord as a function of time.
 Right: The coefficients of the Fourier transform of the same function, we can see that it is the sum of three freuencies corresponding to the C, E and G notes (261.63, 329.63 and 392 Hertz respectively).
 Credit: Bjarke Mønsted's [Quora answer](https://www.quora.com/What-is-the-meaning-of-frequency-domain). ](../figure/timefreq.png){#timefreqfig .class width=300px height=300px}